kiwiz/gkeepapi/docs/index.rst

 Notes and Lists
 ===============

-Notes and Lists are the primary types of notes visible to a Google Keep user. gkeepapi exposes these two notes via the :py:class:`Note` and :py:class:`List` classes.
-For Lists, there's also the :py:class:`ListItem` class.
+Notes and Lists are the primary types of notes visible to a Google Keep user. gkeepapi exposes these two notes via the :py:class:`node.Note` and :py:class:`node.List` classes.
+For Lists, there's also the :py:class:`node.ListItem` class.

 Creating Notes
 --------------